 - I am going to repeat that - a glucagon shot may not work when your liver is busy clearing alcohol from your system!

 - You might need to hear that a third time... glucagon may not save you if you pass out from a low while drunk.

 - If you're a woman, you typically process alcohol a bit slower than your male counterparts.

 There is much more to know about diabetes and alcohol, but I hope that this has been a helpful start.
-There seems to be precious few community-based resources out there that cover drinking with diabetes.
-One I know of is drinkingwithdiabetes.com, and they even have a couple of nice infographics you can download.
+There seem to be precious few community-based resources out there that cover drinking with diabetes.

 And here is where I am also obliged to officially advise you to discuss your specific situation with your doctor.